Sina2002F/Simple-front/README.md

 A sipmple responsive shopping website
 Only front design, without any backend
-Might be updated with some more JS
+Might be updated with some more JS and backend services

 **Technologies used:**